 12 Crucial Tips for Success as a Freelance Editor

-If you’ve made the switch from in-house to freelance editor, you’ll know it’s a pretty sweet deal: flexible schedule, choosing your own clients, and perhaps best of all, escaping that oppressive cubicle life.
-However, you’ve probably also realized it’s a lot of hard work to grow your client base and expand your portfolio all by yourself.
+If you’ve made the switch from in-house to freelance editor, you’ll know it’s a pretty sweet deal: flexible schedule, choosing your own clients, and perhaps best of all, escaping that cubicle life.
+However, you’ve probably also realized freelance editing requires a lot of hard work to grow your client base and expand your portfolio.

 1. Build the admin side first

-When it comes to running a successful freelance editing business, it’s not just the editing work itself you have to worry about, but also the administrative work.
+When it comes to starting a successful freelance editing business, you have to pay attention to both the editing and the administrative work.
 As an in-house editor, your clients, projects, and pay were organized for you — but as a freelance editor, you’ll need to take care of all that admin yourself.

 2. Track your hours rigorously

 Gilliam also emphasizes the importance of maintaining detailed records, particularly when it comes to tracking your hours.
 Not only will this spare you the stress and inaccuracy of guessing on your invoices, but it will also help you determine better timelines and rates for clients in the future.